guguur/papernest-development-test/REAMDE.md

 #### Installation steps 🛠️

 ##### Production
-Make sure to run this in a dedicated python virtual environment, using your favorite virtual environment manager:
+Make sure to run this in a dedicated python virtual environment, using your favourite virtual environment manager:
 ```bash
 $ pip install -r requirements.txt
 ```